 Hybrid events are also a great opportunity for event organizers to expand their reach.
 Have you ever thought that some people have never been able to access live events due to travel or financial limitations?
 So, it will solve that issue and allow for much more cost-effectiveness, reach, inclusivity, diversity and sustainability.

 2. Technology will be human-centred

-Technology has become more powerful than ever, reaching a deep understanding of people, their experiences and their security.
+With the arrival of Industry 5.0, technology has become more powerful than ever, reaching a deep understanding of people, their experiences and their security.
 It has extended to a multitude of devices and has become so natural that it is hard to picture life without it.